0xnayuta/degrees-of-lewdity/docs/README-Pregnancy.md

 Used to set `whoNowKnows` as someone who knows about the `mother`'s current or past pregnancy.
 Be sure to double check the usage when your providing an ID rather than "pc" or named npc's name. `track` is used to record the pregnancy for `V.babyIntro`, see current usage in `function giveBirthToChildren(mother, birthLocation, location, pregnancyOverride)`. `pregnancyOverride` is for random npc's specifically and normally should not be used outside of current usage.

--   `<<setKnowsAboutPregnancy "pc" "Whitney">>` - When Whitney is aware of the players's current pregnancy
+-   `<<setKnowsAboutPregnancy "pc" "Whitney">>` - When Whitney is aware of the player's  current pregnancy
--   `<<setKnowsAboutPregnancy "pc" "Whitney" 0>>` - When Whitney is aware of the players's first pregnancy
+-   `<<setKnowsAboutPregnancy "pc" "Whitney" 0>>` - When Whitney is aware of the player's  first pregnancy
 -   `<<setKnowsAboutPregnancy "Whitney" "pc">>` - When the player is aware of Whitney's current pregnancy
 -   `<<setKnowsAboutPregnancy "Whitney" "pc" 0>>` - When the player is aware of Whitney's first pregnancy

 #### setKnowsAboutPregnancyCurrentLoaded()

-Used for current named npc's loaded into `V.NPCList` and lets them learn about the players's current pregnancy if its visible.
-Used in widgets where the players state of dress changes.
+Used for current named npc's loaded into `V.NPCList` and lets them learn about the player's  current pregnancy if its visible.
+Used in widgets where the player's  state of dress changes.

 -   `<<setKnowsAboutPregnancyCurrentLoaded>>`